Chasing 300 FPS, for the Little Guy | Darren Choate

 About the time I reached my father’s then age, technology changed drastically, making it possible for bow companies to achieve 300 fps with a hunting bow.
 Not too long after that came the advent of the ‘speed bow,’ and soon, almost every bow on the market was capable of hurling an arrow at 300 fps.
 Now, there are a few bows rated at 350+ fps based on the International Bowhunting Organization’s (IBO) standard.

-The IBO standard for measuring arrow speed is:
+The rules for the IBO standard of measuring arrow speed are:

 - 70-pound draw weight

 - 30-inch draw length

 - 5-grains per inch of arrow (at a 30-inch draw length, that’s 350 grains)

 Having a set standard is great, but it becomes a complex equation to figure out what speed an individual will be able to shoot, based on their specific attributes.
 No matter how you look at it, the standard does not match the average bowhunter, and it definitely overlooks the small-framed bowhunter.

 According to the Centers for Disease Control and Prevention (CDC), the average US male, 20 years and over, is just under 5’ 10” tall and weighs 195-pounds.
 I am two inches shorter than the CDC norm, and 50 pounds lighter, coming in at 140 pounds dripping wet.
 I am a small-framed bowhunter.
 If you are too, then keep reading.

 The bow market is constantly changing, and lately bow manufacturers have designed bows specifically for women and bowhunters with shorter draw-lengths.
 With that in mind, it is inevitable — in my mind anyway — that speed will become a more prominent factor in bow purchases within these groups in the near future.
 If nothing else, it will at least be easier for individuals to know what the possibilities are.